synestergates788/OctaPHP/README.md

 www.example.com/home/event-actions
 ```

-> __Note:__ squeedPHP won't allow controller having the same filename or class name in the entire platform (ex: controllers/home/homeController.php And controllers/about/homeController.php).
+> __Note:__ OctaPHP won't allow controller having the same filename or class name in the entire platform (ex: controllers/home/homeController.php And controllers/about/homeController.php).
 A 'Human Factor' is the point.
 Not only editing wrong file issue but also working with these classes in the same code would be a total mess, Controllers must be unique.

 ### Static Page
-> __Note:__ This tutorial assumes you’ve already downloaded and installed squeedPHP framework in your development environment and a basic knowledge on [Twig](https://twig.symfony.com/doc/2.x/templates.html) template engine.
+> __Note:__ This tutorial assumes you’ve already downloaded and installed OctaPHP framework in your development environment and a basic knowledge on [Twig](https://twig.symfony.com/doc/2.x/templates.html) template engine.

 The first thing you’re going to do is set up a controller to handle static pages.
 A controller is simply a class that helps delegate work.
 It is the glue of your web application.
 For example, when a call is made to: